dgilleland/Break-All-The-Things/README.md

 # Break-All-The-Things

 I want to break things and then repair them.
-I expect to succeed at the first part....
+I expect to succeed at the first part, but maybe not the second ....

+Specifically, I want to create a merge conflict.